glend21/weather/README.md

     the brute-force approach is too expensive (and ugly)

 - visually, the generated images using Farneback (standard caveat -- limited testing) are almost usable

+## 2. planner
+Hit free public weather APIs to predict favourable conditions for photography.
+The conditions can be chosen based on cloud, wind, rain, moon position, etc

+Eventually this will be running as an AWS lambda or similar.